Joseph Medley: Trial and execution

 Authorities determined that the case against Medley in the murder of Boyer was the strongest.
 He was extradited to D.C. to stand trial.
 On June 9, 1945, Medley was found guilty of first degree murder and sentenced to death.
 On April 3, 1946, Medley and fellow death row inmate Earl McFarland, a World War II veteran who had been condemned for the rape and murder of 18-year-old Dorothy Berrum, escaped from the D.C.
 Jail.
-The two men gained the confidence of the guards and were allow to play cards with two of them, Hubert Davis and Oscar Sanderlin in their room.
+The two men gained the confidence of the guards and were allowed to play cards with two of them, Hubert Davis and Oscar Sanderlin in their room.
 During the game, Sanderlin said he was feeling ill and went to Medley's cell to lie in the bunk.
 Either Medley or McFarland then closed the cell door on him, after which the two overpowered Davis, locked him in McFarland's cell, and stole their uniforms and keys.
 They went to the roof of the jail after prying a ventilator open with a can opener, then traveled 60 feet to the ground with a rope made out of bedsheets.
 Medley was captured in a sewer near the Anacostia River eight hours later, while McFarland was captured in Tennessee on April 11 after a nationwide manhunt.
 After his capture.
 Medley, remarked, "You can't blame a guy for trying and I'm going to try again.
 I'm glad nobody was hurt."
 Following the incident, the two guards were suspended and federal authorities tightened security at the prison.

 McFarland, 25, was executed on July 19, 1946.
 His last meal consisted of ham, eggs, toast, and coffee.
 His last words were, "I want to express my thanks and deep appreciation to everyone who has helped me.
 I still say I am not guilty of these crimes."

 Medley was executed on December 20, 1946.
 Executed the same day were William Copeland and Julius Fisher for unrelated murders.
 Copeland had been convicted of murdering his sister-in-law, while Fisher had beaten Catherine Reardon, a librarian at the Washington Cathedral, to death after she complained about the way he had cleaned under her desk.
 All three men had a chicken dinner for their last meal.